ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/14-Incident-Report.md

 fonts.googleapis.com
 ```

-Threat intelligence analysis identified **easilett.com** as the primary suspicious infrastructure associated with the phishing campaign.
+Threat Intelligence analysis identified **easilett.com** as the primary suspicious infrastructure associated with the phishing campaign.

 ---